edgio-docs/edgio-docs/guides/caching.md

 #### Customizing Cache Key

-It is often useful to customize caching key, either to improve the cache hit ratio or to account for complexities of your site.
-As seen above XDN provides an easy way to customize the keys by using `createCustomCacheKey` function.
-The function is the bases for the fluent interface that offers many different methods.
+It is often useful to customize the cache key, either to improve the cache hit ratio or to account for complexities of your site.
+As seen above, the XDN provides an easy way to customize the keys by using the `CustomCacheKey` class.
 Here we will focus on two common examples:

 * Increasing the cache hit ratio by excluding query parameters that are not used in the rendering of the content: